busratanriverdi/busratanriverdi.github.io/_portfolio/project2_memoryreplay.md

 ---
-title: "How do we turn everyday experiences into long-term memories?"
+title: "How does our brain remember repeated events?"
 collection: portfolio
 ---